googleapis/go-genproto/README.md

 go get google.golang.org/genproto/...
 ```

-> **IMPORTANT** This repository is currently experimental.
-The structure
+> **IMPORTANT** This repository is unversioned and lives on head of its sources.
-> of the contained packages is subject to change.
-Please see the original
+> The structure of the contained packages is subject to change.
+Please see the
-> source repositories (listed below) to find out the status of the each
+> original source repositories (listed below) to find out the status of the each
 > protocol buffer's associated service.

 This repository contains the generated Go packages for common protocol buffer